Anomalous Josephson effect and rectification in junctions between Floquet topological superconductors: Current following swift switch

 To get an idea of the contribution of the Floquet Majorana fermions to the time average current, we calculate a weighted long time averaged current, giving higher weight to the localized Floquet states in the following way.
 For a given value of $\phi$, let $I_j$ be the IPR of the $j$-th Floquet state, let $I_0$ be the maximum value of IPR among the Floquet states of the system, and let $J_{j}$ be the contribution of $j$-th Floquet state to the long time averaged current.
 Then, $J_{MF,av}=\sum_je^{-100(I_0 - I_j)}J_j$ quantifies the current carried by Floquet states according to the extent to which they are localized.
 The contribution from the Floquet states with value of IPR lower than $I_0$ are exponentially suppressed.
-In Fig.~\ref{fig:psje}(b), the weighted long time averaged current $J_{MF,av}$ is plotted as a function of $\phi$ for the choice of parameters $\hbar\om=3w$ and $V_0=0.5w$ wherein each Floquet superconductor has one pair of Majorana fermions.
-The Floquet states with large IPR are Floquet Majorana end states, as indicated by their Floquet eigenvalues.
+In Fig.~\ref{fig:psje}(b), the weighted long time averaged current $J_{MF,av}$ is plotted as a function of $\phi$ for the choice of parameters $\hbar\om=3w_h$ wherein each Floquet superconductor has one pair of Majorana fermions.
+The Floquet states with large IPR here are Floquet Majorana end states, as indicated by their Floquet eigenvalues.
 It can be inferred from Fig.~\ref{fig:psje}(b) that the Floquet Majorana fermions contribute significantly to the long time averaged current.
+In Fig.~\ref{fig:psje}(c), the weighted long time averaged current $J_{A,av}$ which has the same expression as that of $J_{MF,av}$ is plotted along with $J_{av}$ for $\hbar\om=2w_h$.
+For this choice of parameters, there are anomalous Floquet end modes in the system and the current $J_{A,av}$ is the current carried by the anomalous end modes as indicated by the Floquet eigenvalues for these states.
+This shows that even the anomalous end modes contribute significantly to the current whenever present.